abezr/devart.ai/.qoder/quests/definitive-readme-doc.md

 - Implement the AI-driven Workflow Optimization engine that analyzes historical `workflow_runs` data to suggest more efficient processes
 - Create a "meta-agent" that can autonomously manage the agent workforce, scaling it up or down based on queue depth and task requirements
+- Implement Root Cause Analysis on detected anomalies, allowing the system to not only flag a problem but also suggest its likely cause

 ### Ecosystem & Extensibility